Nugent Cachemaille-Day

-Nugent Francis Cachemaille-Day (1896–1976), often referred to as NF Cachemaille-Day, was an English architect who designed some of the most "revolutionary" 20th-century churches in the country.
+Nugent Francis Cachemaille Cachemaille-Day (Note: Cachemaille-Day was baptised Nugent Francis Cachemaille Day, but in 1924 changed his surname to Cachemaille-Day by deed poll, retaining Cachemaille as a middle name) (23 July 1896 – 4 May 1976), often referred to as NF Cachemaille-Day, was an English architect who designed some of the most "revolutionary" 20th-century churches in the country.
 His Church of St Nicholas, Burnage has been called "a milestone in the history of church architecture in England."
 He was a leading British exponent of Expressionist architecture.

+Cachemaille-Day was born 23 July 1896 in South Woodford to Harvey Francis Day and Katie Margaret Mary, née Cachemaille.
+He attended Westminster School.
 After training at the Architectural Association, Cachemaille-Day set up practice with Felix Lander and Herbert Welch as "Welch, Cachemaille-Day, and Lander" in 1929.
 Their work included the Haymills Estate in Hanger Hill.
 In 1935 Cachemaille-Day began an independent practice.
 Shortly afterwards he designed the Church of St Michael and All Angels, Northenden (1936–37), which well illustrates his absorption of "Continental experiments."
 Pevsner described it as "a sensational church for its country and its day."

 From the 1930s Cachemaille-Day became known for his churches, some of which are the most innovative ecclesiastical buildings of their time.
 He was one of the leading English architects to embrace the Liturgical Movement.
 Between 1931 and 1963 he designed at least 61 churches, many of which are now listed buildings.

-Cachemaille-Day's churches include St Alban's Church, Southampton, the Church of St Nicholas, Burnage and St Philip's Church, Avondale Square.
-The interior of St Barnabas, on Stroud Road, Gloucester, built at the foot of the Cotswolds in an estate south of the city, distills Gothic architecture into pure, simple gestures of interchanging arches within a huge hall church: the energy and dance of the Gothic is at the heart of this design, setting up a majestic yet lively space, its scale suggesting the ambition of a cathedral builder.
+The churches designed by Henry Cachemaille-Day include St Alban's Church, Southampton, Church of St Nicholas, Burnage, and St Philip's Church, Avondale Square.
+The interior of St Barnabas' Church, Gloucester, built on Stroud Road south of the city at the foot of the Cotswolds, features a hall-church design characterized by interchanging Gothic architecture within a large open space, reflecting architectural influences associated with the Gothic style.

 St Edmund, Chingford, built in 1938, is Grade II listed.
 A pulpit designed by Cachemaille-Day for St-John-at-Hackney church was removed from the church and sold as part of a redevelopment in 2021.